void-linux/void-docs/src/config/containers-and-vms/lxc.md

 > Warning: `incus-user` will also replace the networking config of the default
 > profile if it appears invalid. runit does not have socket activation so this
-> happens when when the machine boots instead of when a user calls `incus`.
-If
+> happens when the machine boots instead of when a user calls `incus`.
+If the
-> the default profile uses a [bridge
+> default profile uses a [bridge
 > interface](../network/index.md#bridge-interfaces), `incus-user` may replace it
 > on boot.